-In Figure~\ref{fig_regret_evolution}, we compare the evolution of the average regrets of TnE, MC and another epoch-based decentralized learning algorithm, i.e., the Game of Thrones (GoT) algorithm~\cite{bistritz2018distributed}, as the total number of plays (horizons) $T$ (c.f. (\ref{label_regret})) increases.
-Note that GoT also adopts a decentralized, perturbation-based policy-learning framework for social-optimal allocation, but is not able to discern the contexts in the game.
+We first demonstrate the efficiency of Algorithm~\ref{alg_bandit} using a toy-like example (for convenience of illustration) of a contextual MP-MAB setup of 2 players, 3 arms and 3 contexts, where for each player, the contexts and arm values are jointly sampled from discrete uniform distributions.
+For comparison, we implement two categories of non-contextual algorithms, the ``Musical Chairs'' (MC) algorithm~\cite{rosenski2016multi} and its variation ``SIC-MMAB'' (i.e., Synchronisation Involves Communication in Multiplayer Multi-Armed Bandits) algorithms~\cite{boursier:hal-02371008} and another three-phase-epoch-based decentralized learning algorithm, the Game of Thrones (GoT) algorithm~\cite{bistritz2018distributed}.
+We also adopt the Hungarian algorithm to indicate the ground-truth socially optimal arm-allocation with a centralized allocator\footnote{The source code and configurations of our experiments can be found at \url{https://github.com/wbwang2020/MP-MAB}.}.
+In the first experiments, we adopt the main parameters for the trial-and-error learning algorithm as Table I.

+Figure~\ref{fig_efficiency_deomonstration_a} provides an intuitive illustration on the evolution of the players' average rewards as the bandit algorithms progress over time.
+In Figure~\ref{fig_efficiency_deomonstration_a}, the curves marked as ``Static Hungarian'' indicate the expected rewards of each individual players (Figure 2(a)) when the true social-optimal allocation is adopted.
+Figure~\ref{fig_efficiency_deomonstration_b} shows the comparison of the average regret over different time horizon for the proposed trial-and-error learning algorithm, the GoT algorithm, the MC algorithm and the SIC-MMAB algorithm.
 In this experiment, for the same sequence of context-arm-value sampling with a total rounds of $T$, the bandit game is repeatedly played for 200 times with each algorithm.